PDFTron is now Apryse. Same great products, new name.

 Page-Break Examples

 Lastly, we can programmatically add page breaks to our PDFs to control how the HTML content is split.
-Page breaks can be added via CSS styles, selectors on individual elements, or avoided (via the avoid-all mode).
+Add page breaks via CSS styles, selectors on individual elements, or avoided (via the avoid-all mode).

 // Avoid page-breaks on all elements, and add one before #pageX.